Chaotic discretization theorems for forced linear and nonlinear coupled oscillators: Numerical results

-The system exhibits the typical period doubling cascade, encountered in the well known logistic map \cite{May} as well as in several discrete maps; however, it arises in a peculiar way. \begin{itemize} \item The system starts with periodic orbits of period $3$, $6$, $12$ up to $\gamma \sim 0.1$. \item A large interval for $\gamma$ is associated to an attractive fixed point, depending on the value of $\gamma$ up to $\gamma \sim 2.2$. \item A first period doubling bifurcation appears at $\gamma \sim 2.6$ and leads to a chaotic regime at $\gamma \sim 3.1$ and $y_n \in [-\frac{1}{2}, \frac{5}{2}]$. \item The previous chaotic regime is sharply substituted by a a new 2-periodic orbit for $\gamma \sim 3.4$, followed by an analogous period doubling cascade at $\gamma \sim 3.6$ and $y_n \in [-9, -\frac{13}{2}]$. \item From $\gamma \sim 4$ the previous chaotic regime is mixed with a different chaotic one for $y_n \in [-10, 4]$; this scenario exhibits islands of stability, for example at $\gamma \sim 4.5$. \end{itemize} Now, we perform a bifurcation analysis of the system \eqref{Ziegler_map_mod} in order to confirm the period doubling bifurcations shown in Figure \ref{bif_gamma}.
-We use the software \textsc{MatContM}, a MATLAB tool devoted to bifurcation analysis of iterated smooth maps through continuation methods; see \cite{Dhooge} for a review of the native software \textsc{MatCont} (developed for ODE systems) and \cite{Neirynck} for an application of \textsc{MatContM} to a nonlinear map of economic interest.
+The system exhibits the typical period doubling cascade, encountered in the well known logistic map \cite{May} as well as in several discrete maps; however, it arises in a peculiar way. \begin{itemize} \item The system starts with periodic orbits of period $3$, $6$, $12$ up to $\gamma \sim 0.1$. \item A large interval for $\gamma$ is associated to an attractive fixed point, depending on the value of $\gamma$ up to $\gamma \sim 2.2$. \item A first period doubling bifurcation appears at $\gamma \sim 2.6$ and leads to a chaotic regime at $\gamma \sim 3.1$ and $y_n \in [-\frac{1}{2}, \frac{5}{2}]$. \item The previous chaotic regime is sharply substituted by a a new 2-periodic orbit for $\gamma \sim 3.4$, followed by an analogous period doubling cascade at $\gamma \sim 3.6$ and $y_n \in [-9, -\frac{13}{2}]$. \item From $\gamma \sim 4$ the previous chaotic regime is mixed with a different chaotic one for $y_n \in [-10, 4]$; this scenario exhibits islands of stability, for example at $\gamma \sim 4.5$. \end{itemize} Discontinuities exhibited in Figure \ref{1Dbif_gamma} are not totally unexpected.
+Since the map \eqref{1D_map}, such as \eqref{Ziegler_map_mod}, presents discontinuities of the first kind at $y_n = 2k\pi$, $k \in \bb{Z}$, we are supposed to see analogous jumps in the bifurcation diagram for $y_n$.

+In discontinuous systems, multistability is a frequently observed phenomenon \cite{Pisarchik}, defined as the coexistence of different attractor and completely different behavior for a given choice on the parameters, depending solely on the initial conditions.
+To investigate the existence of multistable states, in Figure \ref{basins_gamma33788} we present basins of attraction of \eqref{Ziegler_map_mod} for values of the parameters corresponding to the second discontinuity shown in Figure \ref{1Dbif_gamma}.
+The simulations were performed using the Julia scripts provided in \cite{Wagemakers}, designed for generating basins of attraction for iterated maps and systems of ordinary differential equations.
+Figure \ref{basins_gamma33788} shown the projection of the basins of attraction onto the $(x, y)$ plane for $\alpha = -\tilde \alpha = -1$, $\beta = 0.1$, $\gamma = 3.3788$, with fixed $z_0 = \omega_0 = 0$ and $x_0, y_0 \in [0, 2\pi)$.
+The plot clearly shows the coexistence of at least three distinct attractors, identified by different colors corresponding to the asymptotic state reached by the initial conditions, confirming the presence of multistability in the system \eqref{Ziegler_map_mod}; furthermore, the basins exhibit a clear fractal structure.